microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

   * Iterate `LinAlgMatVecMul`/`LinAlgMatVecMulAdd` calls and gather types.
   * Matrix operand must be traced to `MatrixLoadFromDescriptor` to determine the flags from the layout.
+  * Make one record per unique combination of result/matrix/vector types.
+Flags are merged (OR'd) across operations with the same type combination.
 * `WaveMatrixMultiply`/`ThreadGroupMatrixMultiply`
   * Iterate `LinAlgMatrixMultiply`/`LinAlgMatrixMultiplyAccumulate` calls and
     gather shapes and types.